penn-cnt/BIDSIFY/README.md

 There are a number of different options inherent to this package and means to streamline the BIDS creation using sidecar files (typically .csv tabular data).
 We explain a few of these concepts, and present some examples below.

+For a comprehensive list of commands, you should run

+> python BIDSIFY.py --help

+for a detailed help document.
+For printed examples in terminal, you can also run:

+> python BIDSIFY.py --print_example

 ## Converting Multiple files

 You can download/convert multiple files at once using the `--input_csv` flag.
 A breakdown of the allowed headers to the input csv file are as follows: